reproto/reproto/doc/spec.md

 ```
 [doc]
+# See available themes with `reproto doc --list-themes`.
+theme = "light"

-# See available themes with `reproto doc --list-syntax-themes`
+# See available themes with `reproto doc --list-syntax-themes`.
 syntax_theme = "ayu-mirage"
 ```